zentrum-lexikographie/gdex/README.md

-# quaxa - QUAlity of sentence eXAmples
+# gdex

-_Rule-based sentence scoring algorithm based on GDEX_
+_Rule-based sentence scoring algorithm_

-This package provides a [GDEX](https://www.sketchengine.eu/guide/gdex/)-based algorithm for evaluating sentences with regard to their suitability as good examples in dictionaries.
+This Python package provides a [GDEX](https://www.sketchengine.eu/guide/gdex/)-based algorithm for evaluating sentences with regard to their suitability as good examples in dictionaries.
 It applies a numeric score between zero and one to